HireUp-Turing/HireUp_backend/README.md

       }
   }
   ```
 **Error handling**: New applicant cannot come in with empty arrays for either skills or values when being created, else response is 400 error message
-Erroneous request body:
+Example erroneous request:
   ```JSON
   {
       "first_name": "Greyson",